jfcloutier/andy/notes.md

 An action can be either `reactive` or `causative`.

-A reactive action is statically associated with a belief B1 and is to be taken when a belief B1 is held after a contradictory belief B2 was held.
+A reactive action is associated *a priori* with a belief B1 and is to be taken when a belief B1 is held after a contradictory belief B2 was held.
+For example, saying "I am hungry" when the "not hungry" belief is flipped to the "hungry" belief.

 Each causative action is paired with one that reverses it, plus a transform function on the other action's parameters to get the reversing action's parameter values (typically it will be an identity function).